 Every year, Vesak (Buddha’s Birth) is observed on the first full moon of May, commemorating the birth, enlightenment, and passing of Gautama Buddha.
 This sacred day unites millions of Buddhists worldwide in reflection, gratitude, and celebration of the Buddha’s life and teachings.
+In 2026, it falls on May 1.
+This holiday is the most significant event in the Buddhist calendar, as it marks three major milestones in the life of Siddhartha Gautama: his birth, his attainment of enlightenment, and his passing into Nirvana.

 History of Vesak